Leaflet/Leaflet.draw/README.md

 See [edit handlers example](https://github.com/Leaflet/Leaflet.draw/blob/master/examples/edithandlers.html) which uses only the edit handlers.

 <a name="thanks" />

+### Testing

+To test you can install the npm dependencies and then use:

+    jake test

 ## Thanks

 Thanks so much to [@brunob](https://github.com/brunob), [@tnightingale](https://github.com/tnightingale), and [@shramov](https://github.com/shramov).
 I got a lot of ideas from their Leaflet plugins.